Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs

-Thus, $P^\star (x_0,x_1\ldots,x_t)$ is expressed as the product
+Thus, $P^\star (x_0,x_1,\ldots,x_t)$ is expressed as the product

-where $f_1(x_0,\cdot)=e^{-\Lambda_0(x_0)-1}$ and $f_{t}(\cdot,x_t)=e^{-\Lambda_t(x_t)}$ are rank-$1$ (since their value depends on one index) and all other factors are trivially equal to $1$.
-Our choice to display the factorization of the ``correction'' tensor $F$ in full, serves to draw a parallel and contrast to what follows in the next subsection.
-This provides a rather transparent derivation of the following well-known result that can be traced to its continuous counterpart \cite{Sch31}, \cite{Sch32} pertaining to diffusion processes.
+where $f_1(x_0,x_1)=e^{-\Lambda_0(x_0)-1}$ and $f_{t}(x_{t-1},x_t)=e^{-\Lambda_t(x_t)}$ are rank-$1$ tensors (since their values depend on one index) and all other factors are trivially equal to 1.
+Our choice to display the factorization of the correction tensor $F$ in full draws a parallel and contrast to the next subsection.
+This provides a rather transparent derivation of the following well-known result that can be traced to its continuous counterpart \cite{Sch31,Sch32,chen2016relation} pertaining to diffusion processes.